bpudiped/BlockMM/README.md

       exchange(e)  // routine that exchanges blocks of X (within its group)

-NOTE: The simple implementation here is on a simulator and does not cover a lot irregular sized matrices.
-It is also single-threaded at the moment.
+NOTE: The simple implementation here is on a simulator and does not cover some very odd irregular sized matrices.
 Also, lacking an apples-to-apples comparision with Cannon's and Summa's (i.e running those algorithms on the same simulated processors).

 ### Complexity